Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning: Improving Diffusion with Inverse Reinforcement Learning

 In this section, we present our theoretical contributions and introduce a general framework for controlling generative sequential processes.
-We first formalize diffusion sampling as a finite-horizon MDP in Section~\ref{sec:mdp}.
-We then describe how to learn sampling policies by minimizing $f$-divergences between state occupancy measures in Section~\ref{sec:policy_optimization}.
+We formalize diffusion sampling as a finite-horizon MDP (Section~\ref{sec:mdp}), derive a policy gradient for directly minimizing $f$-divergences between state occupancy measures (Section~\ref{sec:policy_optimization}), and describe the practical optimization procedure.